 The Program Educational Objectives of the Mechanical Engineering Program are defined as statements that describe what graduates are expected to attain within a few years of graduation.
 The Program Educational Objectives directly support the University of Nevada, Reno and the College of Engineering missions described below.

-The Mechanical Engineering Program's educational objectives are that our graduates will be:
+The Mechanical Engineering Program's educational objectives are that, within a few years of graduation, our alumni will be:

 - Proficient in performing entry-level mechanical engineering analysis and design.